 Data centers run massive industrial scale operations that consume as much electricity as a small town and require extensive environmental controls, backup power supplies, redundant network communication connections and physical access control systems in order ensure uninterrupted operation.

-DCIM systems collect a lot of data from the typical electronic systems in the data center, often through SNMP based collection schemes.
-However, a data center also uses many devices used in generic building management such as electric sub-meters, HVAC-specific sensors, and physical access control systems.
-These devices or subsystems, typically running on BACnet and Modbus protocols, need to be integrated into the data center's or larger facility's Building Management System (BMS), and they also need to feed into the DCIM system so that the DCIM dashboard can offer a holistic view of the health of the data center.
+While the typical electronic systems in the data center are integrated into its Data Center Information Management (DCIM) systems via SNMP protocols, the data center also includes many devices used in generic building management such as electric sub-meters, HVAC-specific sensors, and physical access control systems.
+These devices and subsystems run on entirely different protocols, typically BACnet and Modbus, in order to integrate with the facility’s Building Management System (BMS).
+This creates a serious integration challenge as the building subsystems and devices need to feed information into the DCIM system for facility managers to have a holistic view of the data center’s total health.